-The point of all this is that we should all reject the notion that Kamila Harris is black OR not black.
-It has been shown that race is an outdated social construct.
-People don’t always appear as their ancestry would lead us to believe, and we should stop worrying about ancestry—people should be judged by the content of their character, not the makeup of their genetic material.
+We should all reject the question of whether Kamala Harris is or is not Black and acknowledge that race is an outdated social construct.
+People don’t always appear as their ancestry might lead us to believe, and we should stop worrying about ancestry.
+As Martin Luther King famously put it, people should be judged by the content of their character rather than the color of their skin—and certainly not the makeup of their genetic material.